Overview of Scrum Method

 3. Sprint Review

-This is the stage where the development team present to the product owner.
+This is the stage where the development team presents to the product owner.
 The Team collaborates about what was done and adapts the Backlog as needed.
 They present the work which is “done.”
 This is the end of the sprint.
 At an ideal stage, the sprint review meeting can go for a duration of one hour per week.

 4. Sprint Retrospective

 The sprint retrospective stage of the meeting is headed by the scrum master, which is done after the sprint review.
 The Team discusses what went right, what went wrong, and how to improve in the next sprint.
 This means it gives a look back on past events and ways to improve.
 It gives a chance to the team to give feedback to the management on the progress of the project.
 This creates a plan for improvement in the next sprint.

 Artifacts in Scrum Method